moliver28/research-handbook/content/handbook/security/security-assurance/security-compliance/_index.md

 We also utilize external tooling including:

-- ZenGRC: control testing and observations
+- Hyperproof: control testing and observations
 - Authomize: User access review campaigns

 ## How we work